Some posts contain compensated links. Please read this disclaimer for more info.

 Croatian Rožata Recipe From Dubrovnik

-Mark, known as the Englishman in Dubrovnik is sharing with you a very traditional dessert from his adopted hometown, Dubrovnik.
-It’s fairly similar to crème caramel custard and is particularly popular in the warmer summer months.
+Mark, known as the Englishman in Dubrovnik, is sharing with you a very traditional dessert from his adopted hometown, Dubrovnik.
+It’s relatively similar to crème caramel custard and is particularly popular in the warmer summer months.
 Perfect for you readers in the southern hemisphere.

 Tko je Mark?
 (Who is Mark)